Subscribe to our Newsletter

 Now you may find yourself in a situation where you haven’t done either of these things, and you are now stuck with a tax debt that you aren’t paying off.
 What are some of your potential consequences?

-So what happens if I don’t pay tax debt?
+So what happens if I don’t pay

 Here are the first two things that will start to happen if you don’t pay on time:

-- Interest will build up on your tax debt
+- Interest will build

 - Your tax refunds will be used to reduce your debt